 4. Seed the aquarium.

 If you have access to another healthy, well-established fish tank, adding a few handfuls of gravel from that aquarium will seed the beneficial bacteria and speed up the clearing process.
-Aquatic stores sometimes keep filter cartridges, bio-sponges and wheels floating in stocked aquariums to seed them with bacteria.
-Then, they could send these items home with new setups to help get the biological balance going.
-This is the same effect as adding gravel from an established tank.
+Aquatic stores sometimes keep filter cartridges, bio-sponges and wheels floating in stocked aquariums to seed them with bacteria and will send these items home with new setups to help get the biological balance going.
+This has the same effect as adding gravel from an established tank.

 5. Test your aquarium water.